 Gradually add water to white paint in a cup, mixing as you go, until the paint consistency has thinned but is thicker than water.
 This will give your frame a white-washed look that reveals some of the wood beneath.
 Using a foam brush, paint a layer of the thinned white paint on the wood frame, making sure to cover the sides and inside edges.
 Let dry, then add a second coat if needed.

 With a foam brush, paint the glass panel with black chalkboard paint.
 Let dry.
 Hold the glass up to the light to see any thin or bare areas of the paint on the glass and touch up with more paint.
 Let dry.
 Place the glass back into the frame and secure with the backing.
-Use a chalk marker or chalk to write a welcoming message, then hang the sign by the ribbon.
+Use a chalk marker or chalk to write a welcoming message, then hang your DIY chalkboard sign by the ribbon.